jgerhart/Secronom-Zombies/secronom/README.txt

 ??
 SECRONOM LAB (immersive and dangerous, rework on loots and boss area) ??
 SECRONOM LAB CREATURES (wider zombie experimentals, Bio-Organic-Weapons or "BOW" creatures) ??
-FLESHY STRUCTURES (random city buildings with fleshy texture) ??
+FLESHY CAVES (random caves with fleshy texture)
+??
 FLESH CREATURES (creatures that spawns inside fleshy structures) ?
 SUGGESTIONS FROM PEOPLE (it helps me alot, as of now I'm out of f***ing ideas)